weaviate/weaviate-io/developers/weaviate/concepts/data.md

 * You define classes and properties in the schema.
 * We can query using the GraphQL-interface or -in some cases- the RESTful API.
 * Vectors come from machine learning models that you inference yourself or through a Weaviate module.
+* You can use multi-tenancy to isolate data for each tenant.

 ## More Resources